Alfresco/alfresco-docker-installer/README.md

 ## Description

-Since Alfresco Installer was discontinued from Alfresco 5.2, this project provides a command line installer for Alfresco Community 6.1 and Alfresco Community 6.2 to be used in Docker Compose installations.
+Since Alfresco Installer was discontinued from Alfresco 5.2, this project provides a command line installer for Alfresco Community 6.1, 6.2 and 7.0 to be used in Docker Compose installations.

 This project generates a Docker Compose template ready to be used including following features: